wavewangyue/ACTGraph-v1.0/README.md

-# actgraph-v1.0
+# actgraph-v1.0-abandoned
 KnowledgeGraph of ACTLib, BUAA.
 Version 1.0.
+But this sample is abandoned.
+The real version 1.0 is served by python+django.

-Newborn, and impressive.
+Transition, and impressive.

 Copyright@2016